About Me

 Public Scholarship

-Directing the Amish & Plain Anabaptist Studies Association since 2019, I help facilitate monthly guest speaker webinars, an annual two-day conference, and web resources connecting academics, service providers, and plain people.
+Directing the Amish & Plain Anabaptist Studies Association since 2019, I have helped facilitate monthly guest speaker webinars, an annual two-day conference, and web resources connecting academics, service providers, and plain people.
 These platforms help disseminate cultural insights to sensitize public services, inform policy issues such as religious free exercise disputes, and advance theoretical discussions.

 Community Education